population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 ## Regional Variation

-[differences in drought not an issue it appears, although might be hard for Northern because they only have one rainy season]

 All of the results above are national-level, which may obscure critical regional variations in Covid exposure and the degree and effects of lockdowns.
 This section, therefore, examines differences in the Google Mobility measure and